rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 [macroquad] is a cross-platform (Windows/Linux/macOS/Android/iOS/WASM) game framework built on top of [miniquad].
+This month's updates:

-*Macroquad-particles*: [particles editor][particles-web] source code got [released][particles-source].
+- The source code of the previously announced [particles editor][particles-web] got [released][particles-source].

-*Macroquad-profiler*: new `telemetry` module was introduced exposing some frame timing data to any third-party visualisation tool.
-For in-game profiling data visualisation `macroquad-profiler` crate is available.
+- A new `telemetry` module was introduced exposing the frame timing data to any third-party visualisation tool.
-[Blog post on profiling in macroquad][profiling-blog]
+  For in-game profiling data visualisation the `macroquad-profiler` crate is available.

+  [A new book chapter "Profiling" was released][profiling-blog] with more information on the subject.

-*Physics-platformer*: new optional crate based on Maddy Thorson's [Celeste and TowerFall Physics blogpost][celeste-physics] on platformers physics.
+- `physics-platformer` is a new optional crate based on Maddy Thorson's ["Celeste and TowerFall Physics" blogpost][celeste-physics] on platformers physics:
-[Web demo][platformer-web], [source-code][platformer-source]
+  [web demo][platformer-web], [source code][platformer-source].

-*Podcast*: Macroquad was featured in the episode of the [Rust Game Dev Podcast][macroquad-interview]
+- Also, macroquad was featured in the episode of the [Rust GameDev Podcast][macroquad-interview].

 [macroquad-interview]: https://rustgamedev.com/episodes/interview-with-fedor-logachev
 [platformer-source]: https://github.com/not-fl3/macroquad/blob/master/examples/platformer.rs
 [platformer-web]: https://not-fl3.github.io/miniquad-samples/platformer.html
 [celeste-physics]: https://maddythorson.medium.com/celeste-and-towerfall-physics-d24bd2ae0fc5